eliatra/opensearch-k8s-operator/docs/developing.md

 * Run `make docker-build` to build the docker image
 * If needed import the image into your cluster (for k3d run `k3d image import controller:latest`)
-* Deploy the operator with helm by running `helm install opensearch-operator ../charts/opensearch-operator --set manager.image.repository=controller --set manager.image.tag=latest --set manager.image.pullPolicy=IfNotPresent`
+* Deploy the operator with helm by running `helm install eoko ../charts/opensearch-operator --set manager.image.repository=controller --set manager.image.tag=latest --set manager.image.pullPolicy=IfNotPresent`
 * Apply your `OpenSearchCluster` YAML

 To deploy a new version simply rebuild and reimport the docker image and restart the controller (for example by deleting the running pod).